juliafmorgado/30DaysOtel/week1/day7.md

 ### [Day 2](https://github.com/juliafmorgado/30DaysOtel/blob/main/week1/day2.md): What is OpenTelemetry?

 Before OpenTelemetry, every observability vendor had their own proprietary format and SDK.
 We'd write instrumentation code that locked us into one vendor.
-OpenTelemetry solved this by creating a vendor-neutral standard.
+OpenTelemetry solved this by creating standardized APIs that enable vendor flexibility.

 **What we learned:**
-- OpenTelemetry is a set of APIs, SDKs, and tools for collecting telemetry (traces, metrics, logs)
-- It's vendor-neutral: write instrumentation once, send data anywhere
-- It standardizes how telemetry is created, formatted, and transmitted
+- OpenTelemetry standardizes how we create and collect telemetry
+- It enables vendor flexibility through API/SDK separation
-- Major cloud providers and observability vendors have adopted it as the standard
+- Major vendors have adopted it as the industry standard

 **The mental model we built:**
 ```